 The probate process can be quite expensive and take a long time.
 The typical cost of a simple uncontested probate is about $2,500 – $3,500 and takes about 9-12 months before closing.
-Just getting started can take your family many hours of filling out paperwork, notifying all the people who might inherit from you of their possible share and then trying to navigate the court system just to have the ability to make decisions regarding your estate.
-And look out if your family begins to disagree.
+Just getting started can take your family many hours of filling out paperwork, notifying all the people who might inherit from you of their possible share, and then trying to navigate the court system just to have the ability to make decisions regarding your estate.
+This process is only exacerbated if your family beings to disagree.
 Their disagreements will only lengthen the process, hike up the expenses in the form of lawyer’s fees, and can create deep divides among your family regarding who should get what and how much.
-Unfortunately family members often stop communicating altogether after a probate fight.
+Unfortunately, family members often stop communicating altogether after a probate fight.
 A properly drafted, executed and funded living trust will ensure that your wishes with respect to your property and money are followed without court involvement.

 Another important benefit of a living trust is that if you have minor children and pass away unexpectedly, your living trust can prevent your children from inheriting everything at age 18.
 The trust will support your children while they are still minors, but you have the ability to delay distributions to them until they are a little older and wiser.
 Many families prefer the assets to stay in the trust and only allow a portion of the trust assets to become available at certain ages.
 The most common distribution plan allows for a child to access ¼ of the trust assets at age 25, 30, 35, and 40 respectively.